Employing observability rank conditions for taking into account experimental information a priori: Background

 \subsection{A rank test for assessing observability}

 We start by studying the observability of a nonlinear model of the form:

 Such a model is similar to the one given by \eqref{mod}, with the difference that it does not contain parameters (we will include them in the next subsection).
-The core idea is to build an observability matrix, $\O(x,u)$, that represents a map between the model output $y$ and its derivatives $\dot{y},\ddot{y},...$, on the one hand, and its state $x$ on the other.
-That is:
+There are several ways of analysing its observability.
+The core intuition that underlies some of them can be summarized as follows: first, define an object that contains the information that can be directly obtained from measuring the output, i.e., the output itself $y$ and its derivatives, $\dot{y},\ddot{y},...$.
+Then, establish a link between this mapping and the internal state of the system.
+Lastly, determine whether this mapping is unique, which would mean that the internal state can be derived from the output information.